LocationLargo do Toural, 4810 Guimarães, Portugal

 Video MaterialCITA, Fibernamics, Daniel Luciano, OsFredericos

-From the architect.
+Text description provided by the architects.
 Multiple Scales in BESPOKE KNITTED STRUCTURES

 A core question in the project is the ability to design for and with material performance.
 The project introduces three scales of design engagement by which to examine material performance: the structure, the element and the material.
 In order to succeed the project needed to answer, how to support feedback between different scales of design engagement moving from material design, across design, simulation and analysis to specification and fabrication.